ronkeizer/EBE_npde/README.md

 EBE_npde
 ========

-Aim: Calculate EBE_npde in R from
+Aim: Calculate EBE_npde in R

 Description: EBEnpde is a diagnostic for mixed-effects models.
 This R code calculates the EBEnpde based on NONMEM output.
 This is done without the use of PsN.
 (The current version of PsN doesn't handle inter-occasion variability in a correct way yet.)